dougansf/Earthdawn-4E/README.md

 * red: --bgcolor|#d60606 --txcolor|#FFFFFF --titlefontshadow|none

 You can change the color numbers (#XXXXXX) if you like, but do not change the names (blue, green, etc).

+When you set up a Token, I recommend setting the bars to track "Wounds," "Karma," and "Uncon" (Damage).